Enterprise Change Management

 To help organizations make this shift, Prosci uses the term "Project ECM" to describe the effort to deploy change management broadly throughout an enterprise.
 The use of "project" is intentional because the effort to institutionalize change management is fundamentally changing how changes are implemented in the organization.
 A solution for institutionalizing change management must be designed, developed, deployed, embraced and adopted to reach a point where change management is the norm.

-Using of a common framework for change—current state, transition state, future state—applied to Project ECM also provides the necessary structure and foundation for driving success.
+Using of a framework for the fundamental change process—current state, transition state, future state—for Project ECM provides the basic structure to start with: